stereosuper/longue-vue/template/docs/documentation/custom-nuxt-modules/Crawler.md

 ## The idea

-[Alban 🔥] Managing the routes list that Nuxt'll need to generate is not always easy depending on the project size.
+[Alban 🔥] Managing the routes list that Nuxt'll need to generate is not always easy depending on your project size.

 ### The need

-I needed to easilly generate all the routes (localized static and dynamic routes 😭) with any given CMS.
+I needed to easilly generate all the routes (static and dynamic localized routes 😭) with any given CMS.

 ### The solution